baruchshad/Minesweeper/README.md

 4- type *run mine* (without the stars) and then hit ENTER

 Your Done!
 At this point the game should have opened.
+NOTE: You do not have to do this everytime you want to play the game only the first time!
+The compilation process creates a .com file type which can be ran directly once you open DOSBOX.EXE.
+All you would need to do is type in the name of the game! (in this case mine)

 -------------------------------------------------------------------------------------------------------------------------------------
 MAKING YOUR OWN ASSEMBLY GAME